tmbuza/imap-rproject-management/docs/01_maintain_rpackages.md

   Include `renv.lock` in your Version Control System (VCS) to encapsulate specific package versions crucial for your project's reproducibility.

 - **Cloning the repository:**
-  Collaborators can effortlessly clone the repository, but initially, they won't find a local `renv/` folder.
+  Collaborators can effortlessly clone the repository, but initially, they won't find a local `renv/` folder as it is ignored.

 - **Initializing `renv` environment:**
   Collaborators should execute `renv::init()` in their R console within the project directory.
 This command initializes the `renv` environment based on the information stored in `renv.lock`.